 If you’re going to the gym to gain self-confidence, then I’m with you in spirit.
 But if you’re doing that to snag men or women (or both), then you’re on your own.

 Find it in your heart to do something for you.
 It’s more fulfilling that way.Find it in your heart to do something for you.
 It's more fulfilling that way.
-Never compromise your… Click To Tweet
+Never compromise your priorities for others' convenience.
+Click To Tweet

 To end this blog post, I hope you don’t make the same mistakes that I did.
 I hope you learn from this personal blog post and apply whatever it is you learned.